lgbt-foundation/whitepaper/whitepaper.md

 ### Educational Goals

-Identifying the size and power of the Pink Economy is one of the core aspects of the technology that the Foundation will establish.
-Anonymized data that protects the members as described above, but still allows the Foundation to report on the growth and flow of the Tokens to to educate businesses, organizations and countries about the size and positive impact the LGBT community has on their local economies.
+Identifying the size and power of the Pink Economy is one of the core aspects of the technology that the LGBT Foundation will establish.
+Anonymized data that protects the members as described above, but still allows the LGBT Foundation to report on the growth and flow of the Tokens to to educate businesses, organizations and countries about the size and positive impact the LGBT community has on their local economies.

 ### Supportive Goals For The LGBT Community

-It is the declared goal of this paper to develop an implicit, transparent and simple mechanism for the Foundation to participate in the overall economy using the LGBT Token.
+It is the declared goal of this paper to develop an implicit, transparent and simple mechanism for the LGBT Foundation to participate in the overall economy using the LGBT Token.
 As soon as a viable model is established, the Foundation will use its influx of tokens to support local non-profit organizations, as well as outstanding individuals, influencers and advocates of the LGBT community.

 Supporting the LGBT community clearly is an external task for the outside world as much as from within the community itself.
-As described in “Inequality and the status of the LGBT community”, the authors of this paper recognize the problems facing the community and want to establish a model to ensure that inequality is reduced inside the community as well as outside.
+As described in “Inequality and the status of the LGBT community”, the authors of this paper recognize the problems facing the community and want to establish a foundation that is alive to its social responsibility to address and ensure that inequality is reduced inside the community as well as outside.

 ### Voting Mechanism